centrifuge/documentation/docs/use/setup-wallet/index.md

 ## Connect your wallet

-When using Centrifuge you can choose between deployed pools on Centrifuge Chain and pools on Ethereum.
+When using Centrifuge you can choose between pools deployed on Centrifuge Chain and on Ethereum.
 You can connect to both chains via our wallet component that allows you to pick the wallet of your choice.
 To do so, click on `Connect` in the top right corner.
 Then, first select the chain you want to connect with (currently Ethereum and Centrifuge)

 ![](./images/wallet-component1.png#width=40%;)